a-popovicc/eBank/README.md

 eBank represents my second major Java project, developed immediately after completing my Swing Calculator.
 While the first project focused on building a functional GUI and handling complex event logic, the main idea behind eBank was:

 -Improving project structure

 -Adopting real architectural patterns

 -Learning modern Java development tools

 The key goal was to rebuild everything I learned previously, but this time using cleaner, more maintainable code, organized according to a three-layer MVC architecture.
 This project also marks the moment when I switched from Eclipse to IntelliJ IDEA, and learned to work with:
--JavaFX
--Scene Builder
--FXML component-based UI development
+JavaFX, Scene Builder and FXML component-based UI development.
 Unlike the calculator, where the focus was on UI behavior, the focus here was on architecture, data flow, and proper layering.

 🔹Architecture